 To promote Chuck Klosterman’s new book I Wear the Black Hat, Entertainment Weekly (EW) provided their readers a sample chapter.
-There is no title to this EW installment, but one would think EW, and Klosterman, would go with some form of a modern meme that attracts young people like: “Music Chuck Hates,” or “I Hate The Eagles, by Chuck Klosterman,” or some title that would attract young people in the manner the Facebook page has with the title: “I ——- Love Science”.
+There is no title to this EW installment, but one would think EW, and Klosterman, would go with some form of a modern meme that attracts young people.
+“Music Chuck Hates,” or “I Hate the Eagles, by Chuck Klosterman,” or some title that would attract young people in the manner the Facebook page has with the title: “I ——- Love Science”.

 Reading through this sample chapter, however, the reader begins to believe that these titles would not work, as Klosterman is not as passionate, or as emotional, about the music in this chapter as such a title would suggest.
 A better title might be: “The Music I used to hate, but I’ve grown, and I’m a lot more thoughtful now, and I’ve realized that the people making this music aren’t so bad.
 And I may run into these people, or need them for an interview, so I am at least going to be more cryptic with my critiques.”
-The book has a theme regarding villains, so Klosterman presumably dismisses various bands as villains to give himself a reason to discuss them in a book of villains.
-Even with that proviso, Klosterman should’ve been starker when discussing his likes and dislikes in music.
+The book has a theme regarding villains, so Klosterman presumably dismisses various bands as villains to give himself a reason to discuss them in a book about villains.
+Even with that proviso, Klosterman should’ve exhibited a more commanding tone when discussing his likes and dislikes in music.

-In the paragraphs he discusses the band, the Eagles, Klosterman claims that he hated them as much as anyone else for most of his life, and he says that this was based largely on the fact that they were/are limousine liberals, but he says that his tastes changed in 2003, when he was forced to re-listen to one of the Eagles songs:
+In the paragraphs provided, Klosterman discusses the band, the Eagles.
+Klosterman claims that he hated them as much as anyone else for most of his life, and he says that this was based on the fact that they were/are limousine liberals, but he says that his tastes changed in 2003, when he was forced to re-listen to one of the Eagles songs:

 “I listened to “Take It Easy” and I thought about its lyrical content, and I came to a mostly positive — but highly uncomfortable — realization about who I was and how I thought about art.”

 You gained a greater appreciation of art, or how you thought about art, from the lyrical content of a song by the Eagles?
 The Eagles?
 Lyrical content?
 Take it Easy?
 Chuck?
 What are you talking about?
 No one would say that the pop genre is without artistic merit.
 They’re out there, but they’re in the minority, and the Eagles are not in that minority.
-The Eagles didn’t even write Take it Easy as Chuck Klosterman admits.
-Glenn Frey wrote one line of the song, and the rest of it was written by Jackson Browne.
+The Eagles didn’t even write Take it Easy, as Chuck Klosterman admits.
+Glenn Frey wrote one line of the song, and Jackson Browne wrote the rest of it.

-Throughout the course of the Eagles career, they’ve created safe, boring, liberal, touchy-feely music that our most simple-minded, friends shush us over, and close their eyes, and have a spiritual moment, based on the fact that this particular song was playing on the radio during some seminal moment in their lives.
-For these people, however, music is largely background noise, until those songs reach the rarified air of being repeated on the radio so often that they can’t help but become monumental and a slice of Americana.
-This, in turn, leads the people that sang that song to believe that they are so monumental, and such a slice of Americana that they can wave a magic wand on stage and get audience members to live more important (their stress) lives.
+Throughout the course of the Eagles career, they’ve created safe, boring, liberal, touchy-feely music that our most simple-minded friends shush us over, and close their eyes, and have a spiritual moment, based on the fact that this particular song was playing on the radio during a seminal moment in their lives.
+For these people, however, music is largely background noise, until those songs reach the rarefied air of being on the radio so often that they can’t help but become monumental and a slice of Americana.
+This, in turn, leads the people that sang that song to believe that they are so monumental, and such a slice of Americana that they can wave a magic wand on stage and get audience members to live through their more important (their stress) lives.

-The Eagles could be the greatest American band, if that scale is based on popularity, or sales, but suggesting that there is anything artistic about this simple-minded, clichéd, and ubiquitous music is a statement that should be left to the staff of Rolling Stone magazine.
-Most of us cannot listen to an Eagles song, much less Take it Easy, without feeling a little dumber, more common, and less in touch with who we are as music aficionados, and it’s going to take more than a Chuck Klosterman recommendation to get us listening to it again.
+The Eagles could be the greatest American band, if we base that scale on popularity, or sales, but suggesting that there is anything artistic about this simple-minded, clichéd, and ubiquitous music is a statement best left to the sycophantic staff of Rolling Stone magazine.
+Most of us cannot listen to an Eagles song, much less Take it Easy, without feeling a little dumber, more common, and less in touch with who we are as music aficionados, and it’s going to take more than a clever “Klosterman” to get me listening to it again.